matrix-org/sliding-sync/room_list.md

 }
 ```

-Low-bandwidth clients which don't show the most recent message are also supported, and may just simply use the room list stream:
+Low-bandwidth clients which show only the room name and the tag (e.g favourites) are also supported, and may just simply use the room list stream:
 ```
 POST /sync?since=
 {